ServiceStack/locode/www/docs/code-first.md

 ![](../public/assets/img/docs/code-first-bookings-mvp-2.png)

-Using the `New Booking` button gives us a metadata driven form derived from the properties of the `CreateBooking` request DTO.
+Using the `New Booking` button gives us a metadata driven form derived from the properties of the `CreateBooking` Request DTO.

 ![](../public/assets/img/docs/code-first-bookings-mvp-3.png)